stevekerrick/GraphqlToTsql/docs/documentation.md

 }
 ```

-And here is the complete TSQL that `GraphqlToSql` generates for the query.
+And here is the complete T-SQL that `GraphqlToSql` generates for the query.

 ```sql
 SELECT